ajarkas/diabetes-predict-classifiication/README.md

 # Comparative Analysis of Classification Algorithms to Predict Diabetes in Individuals

-- Comparing and Hypertuning Neural Nets, k-NNs, and SVMs for Loan Approval predictions
+- Comparing and Hyper-tuning Neural Nets, k-NNs, and SVMs for Loan Approval predictions

 ## Overview